JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7917 days**.

-And here is a just a random fact -  **The parents of Albert Einstein were worried that he was mentally slow because it took him a long time to learn how to speak**.
+And here is a just a random fact -  **The largest ketchup bottle in the world is a 170 feet tall and is located in Collinsville, Illinois, USA.
+It was built in 1949 by the W.E.
+Caldwell Company as a water tower**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 01 Sep, 2025.</sub>
+<sub>Last updated by Github Actions on 02 Sep, 2025.</sub>